 We work hard to offer you a quick and convenient process.
 Our quick online form takes just minutes to fill out, and you'll receive an eligibility decision in seconds.
 If eligible, once you select your loan terms and sign your loan agreement, you'll typically receive a final approval decision within the same business day, but depending on whether we need to verify additional information, it could take up to 3 business days.
 Finally, once approved, your personal loan will be deposited in your account as soon as the next business day!
-If your application is approved between 9pm Central Time Thursday and 7pm Central Time Sunday, you’ll typically receive your money the following Monday.
+If your application is approved between 4pm CT Thursday and 4pm CT Friday, you’ll typically receive your money the following Monday.
 If you application is approved over the weekend (after 4pm CT Friday), you'll typically receive your money the following Tuesday.

 Keep in mind that the exact funding time will depend on your bank.
 If there’s any delay, don’t hesitate to inquire with them.